bixb922/viper-examples/README.md

 ```
 Instance variables such as ```self.a``` can only be MicroPython objects and can never be of a viper data type (remember that a viper `int` is not an object).

-You can assign to self.x (the viper int gets converted to a `builtins.int`) but operations such `self.x = self.x + viper_integer` requiere to convert the viper integer to a `builtins.int`: `self.x = self.x + builtins.int(viper_integer)`
+You can assign a viper `int ` to a instance variable like self.x.
+The viper int gets converted to a `builtins.int` automatically, Operations such `self.x = self.x + viper_integer` requiere to convert the viper integer to a `builtins.int`: `self.x = self.x + builtins.int(viper_integer)`

 ## Slices
 Viper integers cannot be used in slices.
+This is a restriction.
 The following code will not work:
 ```py
     x = bytearray((1,2,3,4,5))
     print("function slice", x[0:2])